backdoorcodr/blockchain-on-kubernetes/README.md

 Hence, in order to address these points; I am setting up a basic blockchain on kubernetes running on minikube.
 This basic blockchain has already implemented [here](https://github.com/backdoorcodr/blockchain/blob/master/py-blockchain-api/blockchain.py)

-Obvious<ly, if you get access to EKS/AKS; please feel free to make changes accordingly.
+Obviously, if you get access to EKS/AKS; please feel free to make changes accordingly.

 # Requirements
 1. [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)